edgeimpulse/ei-install-scripts/README.md

 ```

 Then instead run the script from an administrator PowerShell terminal with the following command: `powershell -ExecutionPolicy Bypass -File .\install-windows.ps1`

+## Contributing to the repo

+This repo uses github actions to run installer tests on windows (and soon) Mac and Linux.
+Tests run on every pull-request but you can also run tests on every push if you name your branch as `win-test*`, `mac-test*` or `linux-test*` respectively.